Organizations succeed or fail because of their ability to maximize talent with a robust performance management strategy.

 The entire point of this exercise is to benchmark your current state and identify opportunities to get better.
 Don’t get bogged down in trying to follow every best practice (or even every recommendation in this article); just identify one or two areas to begin making changes to improve your processes.
 For example, if you’re currently assessing on a yearly basis, consider transitioning towards quarterly assessments next year.
 Bring in some feedback experts to train supervisors who need help with coaching.

-Thoughtful performance management is important.
+Performance management strategy is important.
 But don’t allow it to become the subject of grandiose thinking and planning rather than an area of action.
 Reflect on what you’re doing now, think about how to make it better, and start one piece at a time.

 Performance management and assessment are fundamental to running a great business.
 An emphasis on performance provides you with a granular understanding of your team.
 It also creates a roadmap for how you can improve, and encourages a thriving, positive culture.